Ethnic groups in Metro Detroit: Romanian American

-Other white/European ethnic groups
+Other White/European American

-As of 2001, Metro Detroit also had the U.S.'s largest concentrations of Belgians, Chaldeans, and Maltese people that year.
+As of 2001, Metro Detroit also had the U.S.'s largest concentrations of Belgians and Maltese people that year.

 A group of Dutch people arrived in Detroit after Henry Ford's $5 per day wage announcement.
 Jan Reef, a Dutch immigrant to Detroit, developed a gear process utilized by early automakers.
 Arthur M. Woodward, author of This is Detroit, 1701-2001, wrote that "the auto industry is indebted to" Reef.

 As of 1951, the Estonian newspapers distributed in Detroit were published in other cities.
 Those newspapers were Estonian Word, Free Estonian Word, Our Road, and Our Voice.
 As of that year there were no Estonian-language schools in Detroit.

 The first Finns to move to Detroit arrived to manufacture automobile bodies for the Ford Motor Company.
 They were previously skilled metalworkers in Massachusetts.
 Many Finns located in the copper country in the Upper Peninsula of Michigan moved down to Detroit after Henry Ford announced his $5 per day wage.
 Steve Babson, author of Working Detroit, stated that in the 1920s, women from Finnish and Hungarian houses had "considerably more freedom" compared to those from Italian and Macedonian houses.
 Women from Hungarian and Finnish houses opened social groups for both sexes such as political, benevolent, and sports groups; women from the ethnicities often had more encouragement to attend high school and further education compared to Italians and Macedonians.

 As of 1999, 25% of people in Metro Detroit stated that they had German heritage.
 The state of Michigan sent representatives to New York and Germany, including Bavaria, to attract German workers during the middle of the 1800s.
 Historically in Detroit Germans who were in the trades focused on the brewing industry.
 Most Germans in Detroit moved to areas along Gratiot in the east side while some moved to areas in Michigan Avenue.
 In a later period, many Germans resettled in Macomb County.

 As of 1951, there was no specific Lithuanian cemetery in Detroit.

 In 1904, the City of Detroit had 1,300 Russians.
 By 1925, the number of Russians increased to 49,000.
 As of 1951, there were no Russian newspapers in Detroit.

 Historically, in Detroit, Scots who were in the trades focused on tool-making and practiced their trade in automobile plants.

 As of 1951, about 2,500 Swiss people lived throughout various areas in the City of Detroit.
 Swiss people began coming to Detroit before 1900 and in 1920 to 1930 the peak Swiss immigration period occurred.
 The Detroit Swiss Society had Swiss as members.
 There was no particular church for the Swiss members.

 In the early 20th century, the Yugoslav American Independent Club tried to unite the Croatian, Serbian, and Slovenian groups in Detroit.
 Infighting between Croats and Serbs caused those efforts to fail.
 In the 1990s, ethnic Serbs in Sterling Heights, together with ethnic Macedonians, had the nickname "Yugos" and they often had conflicts with "Albos", or ethnic Albanians.

+Detroit was a cultural hub for Bulgarians.